-The one policy and two actions related to commemorative works in the Comprehensive Plan are heavily focused on making sure they are in appropriate locations.
+The two policies and one action related to commemorative works in the Comprehensive Plan are heavily focused on making sure they are in appropriate locations.
 Other factors that are emphasized include making sure they are accessible to all residents, providing benefits to the day-to-day life of residents, encouraging creativity in design; and improving review processes.

-The District of Columbia is currently conducting an assessment of local memorials and named public places and public buildings to make sure they align with District values and represent all District residents.
+The District of Columbia completed an assessment of local memorials and named public places and public buildings to make sure they align with District values and represent all District residents.
 (See Slide 12)